 Table 4 provides suggested doses of oral amiodarone to be initiated after varying durations of amiodarone administration.
-These reommendations are made on the basis of a similar total body amount of amiodarone delivered by the intravenous and oral routes, based on 50% bioavailability of oral amiodarone.
+These recommendations are made on the basis of a similar total body amount of amiodarone delivered by the intravenous and oral routes, based on 50% bioavailability of oral amiodarone.

 Amiodarone is contraindicated in patients with:

-- Cardiogenic shock.
+- Cardiogenic shock

-- Marked sinus bradycardia.
+- Marked sinus bradycardia

 - Second- or third-degree atrio-ventricular (AV) block unless a functioning pacemaker is available.

 Warnings and Precautions